ethereum/populus/docs/chain.contracts.rst

 and Registrar APIs which collectively give access to your project contracts and related information.

-* The :ref:`Provider API <chain-provider>` gives access to both the raw compiler output, the contract factories and the deployed instances of your contracts.
+* The Provider API gives access to both the raw compiler output, the contract factories and the deployed instances of your contracts.
 This api can be accessed from the :attr:`BaseChain.provider` property.
-* The :ref:`Registrar API <chain-registrar>` records the addresses of deployed contract instances for later retrieval.
+* The Registrar API records the addresses of deployed contract instances for later retrieval.
 This api can be accessed from the :attr:`BaseChain.registrar` property.

 Getting the raw compiled data